 A friend of mine has been starving for over a month just to lose weight.
 Why?
 Simply because the society doesn’t want to accept her the way she is?

 If you keep setting important goals because of what people think or say, or to impress others, you may end up being depressed on the long run.

 While I was interning at an ICT firm in Lagos a couple of years ago, I realized that my knowledge on core ICT enterprise solutions was poor.
 The internship was to last for just 6 months, so I had to set important goals for myself.

-Twice every week, when other employees have gone home, I’d stay back at the office.
+Twice every week, when other employees had gone home, I stayed back at the office.
 Sounds awkward right?
-Well, that was the way it sounded in my heart when I started it the first time.
+Well, that was the way it sounded in my head when I started it the first time.
 Each of those nights, I watched YouTube videos and read e-books related to those software I wanted to learn.